-To change an inter-subjective belief system, one has to convince everyone else and to convince everyone else, they have to believe in an even bigger imaginary order.
-For example, the existence of a particular company listed on NYSE is an inter-subjective order.
+To change an inter-subjective belief system, one has to convince everyone else, and to convince everyone else; they have to believe in an even bigger imaginary order.
+For example, the existence of a particular company listed on the NYSE is an inter-subjective order.
 To make everyone else not believe in its existence either, one has to go to a bigger imaginary order (NYSE).
 There is no way out of the imagined orders.
 We have to believe in a bigger one to dismantle a smaller one.

 Unlike animals, humans pass a lot of information via teaching and not encoding it in the DNA.
 The empires generated a huge amount of information.
 The brain has a limited capacity to store information, humans die, and brains are best at storing social, topographical, and qualitative information.
 What empires want to store was numbers.
 And that’s how writing was invented by ancient Sumerians in about 3500 BC.
-The initial writing was only for the record-keeping, therefore, it was a partial script.
+The initial writing was only for record-keeping, therefore, it was a partial script.
 A full script can express almost everything that can be spoken.
 Sumerians also invested in the cataloging of this information and the schools where these scribes were taught.
-This new bureaucracy specialized a new compartmentalized way of thinking as opposed to usual holistic thinking.
+This new bureaucracy specialized a new compartmentalized way of thinking as opposed to the usual holistic thinking.

 There is no justice in History